remichartier/003_LinuxIssuesAndTricks/20211116_1650_Ubuntu20_04_EnableHibernateLenovoIdeapad3iGaminglaptop.md

 - `hibernate won't work with Nvidia's On-demand prime profile, but works with Performance or Intel profile`

---> Using `NVidia X Server Settings`, I switched GPU mode from `Performance` to `Intel (Power Saving Mode)`, then the 'sudo hibernate' and resume worked successfully.
+--> Using `NVidia X Server Settings` App, I switched GPU mode from `Performance` to `Intel (Power Saving Mode)`, then the 'sudo hibernate' and resume worked successfully.

 cf [8] :